 Walter Herrmann – Herrmann negotiated a release from Caja Laboral in the summer so that he could pursue a return to the NBA, yet ended up with no team whatsoever.
 He is single and looking.

 Alexander Johnson – The Rockets waived Johnson in preseason, and he too is unsigned and looking.
 It is a surprise as to why.
-He is strong, athletic, aggressive and relentless, with good touch, decent hands, a great rebounding rate, and even the ability to create some offense for himself.
+He is strong, athletic, aggressive and relentless, with good touch, decent hands, a great rebounding rate, and even the ability to create some offence for himself.
 He absolutely cannot stop fouling, but since he would not be a big minute player in the NBA, this doesn’t matter as much.
 Unless he is hurt, Johnson should be signed somewhere, anywhere, and the NBA is as feasible of a place for him as any.

 Pops Mensah-Bonsu – Pops made the Hornets roster in training camp, but was waived today because of the contract guarantee date.
 He played only 35 minutes in total for the Hornets, recording 2 points, 11 rebounds and 11 fouls.
 As ever, Pops stands to provide plenty of good with plenty of bad, an intricate mix of exciting and excruciating play.
 By this time, his dye is cast.